Crochet Gauge: 21 - 32 sc = 4'' on B - E hooks (2.25mm-3.5mm)

 Put Up: Ball

 You could call it our practical magnum opus.
-Palette is our beloved 100% wool, fingering weight rainbow—expansive, ever-growing, and ever-reliable.
-Designed especially for colorwork, you’ll find hues that span the entire gradated wheel, including supporting neutrals and a full complement of heathers.
-Consider Palette for warm and durable accessories, slim-fit sweaters or felted items galore; it’ll quickly find a permanent place in your stash and never disappoint.
+Palette is Knit Picks™ beloved 100% wool, fingering weight rainbow—expansive, ever-growing, and ever-reliable.
+Designed especially for Fair Isle and colorwork, Palette features hues that span the entire gradated wheel, including supporting neutrals and a full complement of heathers.
+Consider Palette for warm and durable socks, slim-fit sweaters, or felted items galore; it'll quickly find a permanent place in your stash and never disappoint.

 Blue is a true medium blue.
 It is the perfect shade of blue that compliments a range of colors from neutrals to pastels.
 Slightly deeper in tone than an ocean blue, it is a must to have in your yarn stash.